soulwhisper/homelab-ops/.archived/README.md

 - minio is deprecated, use ceph-buckets instead;

+> base

+- keda and nfs-scaler is archived with nfs-mounts;

 > database

-- prefer cnpg than cpgo;
+- prefer cnpg to cpgo;
 - emqx is deprecated, like home-assistant;

 > media

-- prefer emby subscriptions to starrs(usenet) and moviepilot(pt)
 - downloaders pair with starrs;
+- manyfold is primitive for `Bambu Lab` printers;

 > monitoring

 - apprise API too old to use;
-- external healthchecks like `cronitor/uptime` is not needed;
+- external healthchecks like `cronitor/uptimekuma` is not needed;

 > networking

 - cilium gateway-api support better than envoy-gateway;
-- envoy-gateway-api too big for bootstrap;
+- envoy-gateway-api too big for bootstrap helmfile;

 > security